Java File Handling Part 3: Best practices

 Working with files is a core functionality of many Java applications, whether it is reading configuration files, processing user data, or storing application logs.
-Although Java offers comprehensive file processing capabilities, effective and reliable file management requires a thorough understanding of the most appropriate procedures and techniques.
+Although Java offers comprehensive file-processing capabilities, effective and reliable file management requires a thorough understanding of best practices and techniques.
+In this article, we present a number of Java tips and tricks for working with Java files.
+From handling exceptions and optimizing performance to ensuring file integrity and security, these Java best practices will help you work with files more efficiently.
+Read other articles in our Java File Handling series:

-When you are finished working with a file, it is very important to close the file stream to free up system resources that the operating system has reserved.
-This can be achieved using the close() method.
-In the output stream, this method first calls the flush() method before releasing the resources, which makes sure that no unwritten bytes are left in the buffer and all have been written to the stream.
+When you finish working with a file, always close the file stream to free up system resources.
+This can be done using the close() method.
+For output streams, this method first calls flush() to ensure all buffered data is written before releasing resources.

 Learn how to use try-with-resources